BrusselSprout333/mvc-project/README.md

-MVC project for editing data from MySql table
+MVC project on PHP for editing data from MySql table